jmaver-plume/release-please-monorepo-example/README.md

 # after
 grep -E '^(...|foo)/'
 ```
-- Add new step to `release-please` GitHub workflow.
+- Add a new step to the `release-please` GitHub workflow for publishing the package.
 ```
 ...
       - run: npm publish --workspace foo